-Poor Duncan just wanted to colour, but his crayons had all written him letters because they were either feeling overworked (like red, who had painted so many firetrucks he was exhausted!) or underappreciated (like black, who had only outlined things for others colours to paint).
+Poor Duncan just wanted to color, but his crayons had all written him letters because they were either feeling overworked (like red, who had painted so many firetrucks he was exhausted!) or underappreciated (like black, who had only outlined things for others colors to paint).

 Well, except for green, green was happy, but he did write a letter to Duncan anyways.
-Isn’t this such a creative idea of a book that also teaches about colours?
+Isn’t this such a creative idea for a book that also teaches about colors?

 I absolutely adore this book.
 I find it hilarious!
 In fact, I have two copies (one is a board book and the other one is a hardcover), because Ollie loves it so much he likes to paint it, too!

-I have found it great to start teaching him about colours in a fun, creative way!
+I have found it great to start teaching him about colors in a fun, creative way!
 And he can’t have enough of it!